needAuserName/MultiSplice/README.md

     make

-To install, simply put the rsem directory in your environment's PATH variable.
+To install, simply put the MultiSplice directory in your environment's PATH variable.

 ### Prerequisites